 Due to the not yet discovered medical treatment for fibromyalgia, patients turn to complementary medicine such as massage, hydrotherapy, and acupuncture.
 1 out of 5 patients turns to acupuncture for relief.
-Acupuncture for Fibromyalgia works early in the diagnosis of fibromyalgia and it worth trying to relieve you of your pain.
-Fibromyalgia patients enjoy the following as a result of undertaking acupuncture treatment such as reduced pain, improved sleep, body relaxation better, and boosted body immunity.
-Acupuncture for Fibromyalgia is a better alternative to the use of antidepressants which in the long run alters the chemistry of the brain.
+Acupuncture for Fibromyalgia works early in diagnosing fibromyalgia, and it is worth trying to relieve you of your pain.
+Fibromyalgia patients enjoy the following from acupuncture treatment: reduced pain, improved sleep, better body relaxation, and boosted body immunity.
+Acupuncture for Fibromyalgia is a better alternative to the use of antidepressants, which, in the long run, alters the brain’s chemistry.
 Why not go the natural way?

 Acupuncture for fibromyalgia – How it works

-Acupuncture for Fibromyalgia procedure involves the use of very fine needles inserted into the strategic point of the body at various depths.
-These needles are left for 20 minutes or more depending on what is needed.
+Acupuncture for Fibromyalgia procedure involves using very fine needles inserted into the strategic point of the body at various depths.
+These needles are left for 20 minutes or more, depending on what is needed.
 These needles are sometimes stimulated with heat or electricity, and the procedure is safe when carried out by a well-trained practitioner.
-Needles are used on the pressure points, back, neck, shoulder, and other affected body area and the body go through its self-healing ability.
-This happens by gently twisting these needles which in turn releases endorphins (body’s natural opioids) into the blood.
-The acupuncture practitioner believes that this procedure removes energy block in the affected areas causing a free flow of energy along the meridians.
+Needles are used on the pressure points, back, neck, shoulder, and other affected body areas, and the body goes through its self-healing ability.
+This happens by gently twisting these needles, releasing endorphins (the body’s natural opioids) into the blood.
+The acupuncture practitioner believes this procedure removes energy blocks in the affected areas, causing a free energy flow along the meridians.

-The result of single acupuncture for fibromyalgia treatment could last weeks in some patients bringing major relief from chronic pains and thereby improving their quality of life.
+The result of single acupuncture for fibromyalgia treatment could last weeks in some patients, significantly relieving chronic pains and improving their quality of life.

 Can Acupuncture help Fibromyalgia?